3 Ways to Schedule AWS Lambda and Step Functions State Machine Executions

 • The fifth character is the day of the week.
 We use TUE to select only Tuesdays from the week.

 • The last character is the year.
-We use * again not to provide a year filter and select all years.
+We use * again to select all years.

 You can learn more on Schedule Expressions for Rules reference.
 In addition to these, when you complete your rule, Amazon CloudWatch Console demonstrates dates and times of the next 10 events.
 It is pretty helpful to validate.